 AGROSTOLOGY, AGSC 454, Fall 2017

-Learning outcomes.
 Students will be able to 1) Sight identify over 150 of the most common grass and grass-like species (graminoids) in Montana.
 2) Interpret diagnostic characteristics in the context of graminoid families, grass tribes and genera.
 3) Relate plant morphology to botanical terminology so that taxonomic keys are readily approachable.
 4) Combine sight-identification and taxonomic keys in order to expedite plant identification of grass species never-before encountered.
 5) Distinguish grass genera or tribes by their common ecological predilections.

-Prerequisites: a background in general botany including some plant anatomy, morphology, physiology, and basic plant identification (or a high degree of interest in grasses).
+A background in general botany including some plant anatomy, morphology, physiology, and basic plant identification (or a high degree of interest in grasses).

 28 August lecture and lab: introduction to the class